Original Publication Date: 01/20/2009

 The BIG-IP ASM Application Language setting specifies the default character encoding set for the web application.
 The language encoding determines how the security policy processes the character sets.

-You can work around this issue by allowing a Failed to convert character string to pass the BIG-IP ASM.
+You can work around this issue by allowing a Failed to convert character string to pass the BIG-IP ASM system.
 To do so, perform the following procedure:

-For more information about how to validate the encoding of your site, refer to SOL6335: Overview of encoding language settings for the Application Security Manager.
+For more information about how to validate the encoding of your site, refer to SOL6335: Overview of encoding language settings for BIG-IP ASM.

 Changing the Application Language

 If the Application Language is incorrect, you can change it by performing the following procedure:

 If the Application Language is correct and the BIG-IP ASM system is still reporting Failed to convert character, then you will need to disable blocking mode for this violation.
 To do so, perform the following procedure:

 After you have completed this procedure, you will not receive blocking response pages for Failed to convert character violations.
 Instead, the messages will be reported in the Requests log.